How to get sponsored to do a construction degree

 What questions may you be asked at a sponsorship interview?

 Sponsorship companies do not expect you to have any technical knowledge: their questions will focus on why you want to do the course, which job roles you are interested in and why, and your skills.
-Remember to research the different job roles your degree course could lead to before you attend an interview.
+Get more advice on the questions you might face at an interview for a civil engineering, quantity surveying or construction degree course.